Center for Ethics at Yeshiva University

-The Center for Ethics at Yeshiva University, located on Yeshiva University’s Wilf Campus in New York's Washington Heights neighborhood, fosters research on ethical issues and the integration of discourse on ethics into the curriculum among Yeshiva University's schools.
-The Center seeks to provide opportunities for interdisciplinary collaboration among Yeshiva University's schools.
+The Center for Ethics at Yeshiva University is a nonsectarian research, teaching, and programming institute based at Yeshiva University in Manhattan, New York City, New York.
+It fosters research on ethical issues and the integration of discourse on ethics into the curriculum among Yeshiva University's schools.
+The Center for Ethics seeks to provide opportunities for interdisciplinary collaboration among Yeshiva University's schools.
+It was established by a donation from Israel Rogosin.